pcal43/fastback/docs/diskspace.md

 /backup gc
 ```

-Note that this command can take a long time (5+ minutes) if your world is large or you
+WARNING: This command can take a long time (5+ minutes).
+For large worlds (1gb+),
-haven't run it in a while.
+you may be better off running `git gc` from the command line instead.

 ## Managing Snapshots on a Remote